Goshido/android-vulkan/docs/proper-ui.md

 <img src="./images/ui-color-alpha-luma-idea.png"/>

 After some amount of experiments such mapping has been found.
-Here is final result:
+Here is final result.
+Please open this image in `new tab` and look at it in `100% zoom`:

 <img src="./images/ui-correct-text-blending.png"/>